SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 	- 'excuse' of vision, while truly being blinded.
 		- just like.. you guessed it! colonialism!
 	- to close read:
-		- background was sombre
+		- background was somber
-			- claims to be seeing the sombreness, but is blind to the true sadness and of their situation
+			- claims to be seeing the somberness, but is blind to the true sadness and of their situation
 		- movement was stately
+			- painted by kurtz pre-trip, reflects those views?
+			- majestic, yet blinded. another bit of justaposition?
 		- the effect of the torchlight was sinister
+			-